Carolyn Woo grew up in a refugee culture in Hong Kong, where millions fled the Communist revolution.

 She went on to join the Krannert faculty and left her position as Purdue’s executive vice president for academic affairs in 1997 to become dean of Notre Dame’s Mendoza College of Business.

-Now, Woo heads an organization – Catholic Relief Services (CRS) – that started 70 years ago resettling refugees from war-torn Europe and remains fully engaged in responding to the plight of displaced people.
+From 2012 to 2016, Woo headed an organization – Catholic Relief Services (CRS) – that started 70 years ago resettling refugees from war-torn Europe and remains fully engaged in responding to the plight of displaced people.

-Woo has led CRS since 2012, using her quarter of a century experience gained at Purdue’s Krannert School of Management as a solid foundation.
-Her most recent global treks include leading CRS delegations to Ethiopia, Haiti, and Iraq.
+Woo led CRS using her quarter of a century experience gained at Purdue’s Krannert School of Management as a solid foundation.
+Her global treks included leading CRS delegations to Ethiopia, Haiti, and Iraq.
 In 2015, Woo was one of five presenters in Rome at the release of Pope Francis’ encyclical on the environment.

 Woo’s memories as a student, faculty and administrator at Krannert and Purdue run the spectrum, helping shape the four points of her own professional compass – commitment to excellent teaching, innovation, rigor and generosity.